 This section of the website contains information about how those decisions are arrived at, how the council is structured, how councillors are elected, committees, budgets, meetings and contact details for your elected representatives.

 Formed in 1974, the council has 43 elected councillors from 35 wards.
 Elected councillors serve for a four year term.
-The regular election of councillors is held on the first Thursday in May every four years; the last election was held in 2015, with a snap election held in May 2017.
+The regular election of councillors is held on the first Thursday in May every four years with the last election being held in 2015.

 The term of office for a councillor starts on the fourth day after they are elected and finishes on the fourth day after the date of the next regular election.

 Since 2001, the council has operated under an Executive and Leader system (called Cabinet and Leader at Ashford Borough Council since May 2011).

 Full council sets the budget, the council tax and the policy framework within which all decisions must be made.
 The council also chooses the council Leader, who then chooses his/her own Cabinet committee.